dubcat/PathOfExile/README.md

 ### The Sarn Encampment

+- Waypoint to The Battlefront

+### The Battlefront (23-31)

-- Talk to Hargan
+- Go to The Solaris Temple Level 1

-  - Take Book of Skills
+### The Solaris Temple Level 1 (23-31)

-- Waypoint to The Solaris Temple Level 2
+- Go to The Solaris Temple Level 2

 ### The Solaris Temple Level 2 (24-32)

+- Ding Level 26

 - Talk to Lady Dialla
-  - Take Jade Amulet
+  - Take Amber Amulet
   - Take Infernal Talc

-- Get Craft in the next room
+  - Get Craft in the room next door

 - Waypoint to The Sewers

 ### The Sewers (22-30)

 - Click Undying Blockage

 - Go to The Ebony Barracks

 ### The Ebony Barracks (25-33)